 Dataset to be revised in 2014 – include appendix table on adenoma.

+Action: update liver dataset document - 2014 - JIW draft changes

+Update - Tissue Pathways published March 2014.

-Action: update liver dataset document - 2014 - JIW draft changes Audit templates – on back burner, to complete after Pathways completed.
+Audit templates – on back burner, to complete after Pathways completed.

-Action: JIW to complete and send to liver EQA members for information/comment Histopathology 24 hour on-call frozen section service for donor lesions.
+Action: JIW to complete and send to liver EQA members for information/comment

+Update - sent to Liver EQA members March 2014.
+Comments so far from RG, Dublin and Plymouth.
+To be piloted prior to final submission to RCPath.

+Histopathology 24 hour on-call frozen section service for donor lesions.
 UKBT 3 month audit currently in progress (Oct – Dec 2013).

+Update - extended to 6 months - now completed, awaiting results

 Liver cases for FRCPath exam – SD and JIW provide cases for this.
 Candidates should be aware that there is likely to be at least 1 liver case.
 Recent sitting – long and short liver case.
+Update - cases provided for Spring 2014.

 Liver EQA Scheme